TorchedSammy/blog/content/posts/emptiness.md

 playing games or working on a project, I'm basically just idling on Discord bored out of my mind with nothing to do.
 Life feels boring and not that fun.
-A lot of this feeling comes from lack of motivation that I mentioned [in a previous post](motivation-and-self-esteem) and feeling like an annoyance in the Discord servers I am in,
+A lot of this feeling comes from lack of motivation that I mentioned [in a previous post](https://sammy.is-a.dev/blog/motivation-and-self-esteem) and feeling like an annoyance in the Discord servers I am in.

 I like sharing things, sometimes too much.
 Not too much as in personal matters as there isn't anything going on in my personal life but a lot of things that I find